ninabarzh/broomstick/content/posts/inflicting-help.md

 The motivations are simple, human, and can be inconvenient for anyone on the receiving end.

 The helper often steps in out of a need for control or certainty.
-There is something soothing about fixing other people’s problems—calming one’s own anxiety with the illusion of mastery—while avoiding the far messier task of confronting one’s own helplessness.
+There is something soothing about fixing other people’s problems, calming one’s own anxiety with the illusion of mastery, while avoiding the far messier task of confronting one’s own helplessness.
 Sometimes, the motivation is a misinterpreted role.
-In relationships where one party is “senior” or positioned as the authority—parent to child, manager to employee, coloniser to colonised—it becomes almost instinctive to supply answers, whether or not anyone asked for them.
+In relationships where one party is “senior” or positioned as the authority, parent to child, manager to employee, coloniser to colonised, it becomes almost instinctive to supply answers, whether or not anyone asked for them.
 And almost always, there is a desire for validation.
 Helping can feel like performance art: the applause comes in the form of gratitude.
 When that gratitude fails to appear, resentment slips in, often wrapped in the words:
 *after all I’ve done for you…*